-- 15. For office-based businesses, employees who are able to work remotely are required to do so.
-If an employee's duties require an on-site presence on a daily or periodic basis, the employer may permit the performance of such duties in person. - 16.
+- 13. Working from home remains the most important arrangement to reduce work-related spread among employees and is strongly recommended.
+For office-based businesses, up to 33% of workers may work on site at the same time but employees who are able to work remotely are strongly recommended to do so.
+If an employee's duties require an on-site presence on a daily or periodic basis, the employer may permit the performance of such duties in person. - 14.
 All office-based businesses must comply with RIDOH's regulations, including, but not limited to, requirements for cleaning, screening employees, wearing masks or cloth face coverings, collecting contact tracing information, posting appropriate signs and notices and other health and safety protocols.
 Office-based businesses must review the guidance applicable to them available at https://ReopeningRI.com and must also complete a template for COVID-19 Control Plans available on that website.